HWHU/EntitiesRelationExtraction/README.md

 ### 2. Extract PubMed ID and Abstracts from data downloaded from NCBI

 The only elements from raw data that we are interested in for this example are: PubMed ID and the associated Abstract.
 The text in abstracts will be served as the data for the machine learning task of entities relation recognition.
 This can be done using [ExtractPubMedIDAbstract.py] (https://github.com/ryubidragonfire/EntitiesRelationExtraction/).
-Don't forget to unzip the raw data [EfetchResult.zip] (https://github.com/ryubidragonfire/EntitiesRelationExtraction/tree/master/Data/).
+Don't forget to unzip the raw data [EfetchResult.zip] (https://github.com/ryubidragonfire/EntitiesRelationExtraction/tree/master/Data/) before hand!

+### 3. Extract named entities, namely miRNA and gene/protein from a sentence.
+TODO!

+### 4. Entract word-based features for machine learning.
+TODO!

+### 5. Train a model for predicting existance of a relationship between a pair of miRNA and gene/protein with new un-seen sentences from bio-medical journal articles.
+TODO!